Willson Contreras Player Props: Cardinals vs. Braves

-After going 2-for-4 with a double in his most recent game, Willson Contreras and the St. Louis Cardinals take on the Atlanta Braves (who will start Charlie Morton) at 7:45 PM ET on Monday.
+On Tuesday, Willson Contreras (on the back of going 1-for-5) and the St. Louis Cardinals face the Atlanta Braves, whose starting pitcher will be Dylan Dodd.
+First pitch is at 7:45 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his last game against the Blue Jays.
+He had a one-hit showing in his previous game (1-for-5) against the Braves.

 Willson Contreras Game Info & Props vs. the Braves